Alexey-Marushchenko/TF-32-Tensor-Test-Suite/README.md

 # TF-32-Tensor-Test-Suite
-Tensorflow and Pytorch test for tensor cores performance.
+TensorFlow2 and PyTorch test for tensor cores performance.
 Tested with 2.8.0 and 1.11.0 respectively.

 Tests were written after Cuda 11.6.2 and Cudnn 8.4.0.27 with Debian-like OS.